GrigoryPtashko/GPTimeProfiler/README.md

 [![License](https://img.shields.io/cocoapods/l/GPTimeProfiler.svg?style=flat)](http://cocoapods.org/pods/GPTimeProfiler)
 [![Platform](https://img.shields.io/cocoapods/p/GPTimeProfiler.svg?style=flat)](http://cocoapods.org/pods/GPTimeProfiler)

 `GPTimeProfiler` is used to track the execution time of an arbitrary piece of code.
-It can be be used to determine the overall time of execution or the average time of one cycle of execution.
+It can be used to determine the overall time of execution or the average time of one cycle of execution.
 It can also be used to track the amount of execution cycles.
 It has the convenience methods to log the tracked time in seconds and milliseconds.
 The time tracking part of the `GPTimeProfiler` is based on the `CFAbsoluteTimeGetCurrent()` function.
 The `GPTimeProfiler` can be used in Objective-C and Swift based applications.

 ## Usage